AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-allow-listing.md

   or
 * Directly from the URL: [https://experience.adobe.com/#/controlpanel/instances](https://experience.adobe.com/#/controlpanel/instances)

-## How to allow list IP addresses
+## Add an IP range to your instance's allow list

-The video below describes how to allow list IP addresses using the control panel.
+Learn how add an IP range to Campaign Classic instances' allow lists and how to remove them from the allow list using the control panel.

 >[!VIDEO](https://video.tv.adobe.com/v/28726?quality=12)
-*IP allow listing  (03:24 min)*

 For more information on IP allow listing please see the [detailed product documentation]( https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html).